Important Ratios Required for Valuing Business

 P/E Ratio = Current Share Price of the Company/EPS

-EPS here stands for, Earning Per Share.
+EPS here stands for Earnings Per Share.

 For example:

-if a company is currently trading at INR 100 per share and its earnings over the last 12 months are INR 30 per share, the P/E ratio for the stock would be 3.33 (INR 100/INR 30).
-As the P/E goes up, it shows that current investor sentiment is favourable and a reducing P/E is an indication that the company is out of favour with investors.
+If a company is currently trading at INR 100 per share and its earnings over the last 12 months are INR 30 per share, the P/E ratio for the stock would be 3.33 (INR 100/INR 30).
+As the P/E goes up, it shows that current investor sentiment is favourable, and a reducing P/E is an indication that the company is out of favour with investors.

 When to use P/E Ratio